Stereo-Electronic Factors Influencing the Stability of Hydroperoxyalkyl Radicals: Transferability of Chemical Trends across Hydrocarbons and ab initio Methods: Conclusions

 \section{Conclusions}

+In this study, we have systematically benchmarked popular DFT methods and selected wavefunction methods using reference energies calculated at the very accurate (but computationally costly) W1 method.
+We found that quantitatively accurate predictions require empirically calibrating DFT predictions using a representative dataset.
+We found $\omega$B97M-V, along with empirically determined dressed-atom corrections and the RI approximation, to offer the most accurate predictions among the tested DFT methods comparable to that of G4.
+When compared to W1 predictions, we found CCSD(T)-F12a/cc-pVDZ-F12 to have a mean absolute error of 0.23 kcal/mol in agreement with the trends shown in previous studies.
+The reasonably affordable cost of the method extends the scope of quantitatively precise elucidation to small hydrocarbons.
+For modeling larger hydrocarbons derived from chemical space datasets\cite{ramakrishnan2014quantum,von2020exploring,senthil2021troubleshooting,kayastha2022resolution}, G4 and RI-$\omega$B97M-V are appropriate choices.

-In this study, we assess the thermodynamic and kinetic stability of the $\cdot$QOOH radical in comparison to its precursor in hydrocarbon combustion (the ROO$\cdot$ radical) and its dissociation products ($cy$-ether + $\cdot$OH).
+Furthermore, in this study, we assess the thermodynamic and kinetic stability of the $\cdot$QOOH radical in comparison to its precursor in hydrocarbon combustion (the ROO$\cdot$ radical) and its dissociation to $cy$-ether + $\cdot$OH.
 To ensure a comprehensive analysis, we carefully selected prototype hydrocarbon radicals, R$\cdot$, with 2--6 C atoms exhibiting inductive and resonance effects that are known to stabilize radicals.
-Further, we have explored reaction paths exhibiting both spiro and fused cyclic TS during the internal H-abstraction step: \ce{ROO$\cdot$ <=> $\cdot$QOOH}.
-We determined zero-point corrected total energies using the W1 method due to its efficient combination of basis set extrapolation and correlation corrections in an additive manner.
-When compared to W1 predictions, we found the G4 method to have a mean absolute error of less than 1 kcal/mol with the scope of extending our study to larger alkanes.